mathiozz/mathiozz/README.md

 - 👋 Hi, I’m matheus cria 11
-- 👀 I’m interested in  dicas de games
+- 👀 I’m interested in  dicas de moda 😉
-- 🌱 I’m currently learning porocamaçao
-- 💞️ I’m looking to collaborate on ...
+- 👩‍🏫@angela
-- 📫 How to reach me  @pele_06  itgm
+- 📫 How to reach me  @pele_021

 <!---
 mathiozz/mathiozz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.